 I have never done anything easy in my life, always choosing to take the more complicated and difficult path.
 When I was applying to colleges, they recommended we apply to about five schools.
 I sent in nearly 30 applications.
 In college, instead of choosing one major, I had three.
 When most people were spending their Senior year spring out partying I was planning an academic conference and finishing up a thesis.
 When I graduated, I planned on joining the Peace Corps.
 But that changed.
 And now, here I sit writing this column in Manchester.

 I didn't plan on moving to Vermont.
 If you talked to me this time last year, I would have thought I would be somewhere on the African continent at this point, or at least back in my second home of Nepal.
-Instead, I'm here, working as a journalist and learning to love this truly bizarre and unique state.

 I had never been to Vermont before I packed up my trusty car and moved.
 My only frame of reference for New England were my trips to Boston and the show "Gilmore Girls."
 So I had no idea what to expect.
 I knew it would be cold and I knew there was really great maple syrup, but that was about it.